szGabu/MatterAMXX/README.md

 - Day of Defeat
 - Team Fortress Classic
 - Deathmatch Classic

-Kill feed feature will also work in mods where a proper hamdata.ini table is provided

 - The Specialists
 - Sven Co-op

 ### Tested Games